 - Trucks drive slower than most traffic on highway

-- Truckers must undergo more intense training to become license
+- Truckers must undergo more intense training to become licensed

 - Some truckers are more aware of the dangers associated with driving and therefore more careful of safety procedures